-The goal of this project is to design and implement facilities to support flood adaptation and act also as vibrant high-quality public spaces that invite a wide range of users to stay and enjoy, ensuring equal access to project benefits to various groups such as women, the youth and indigenous groups.
+The goal is to design and implement high-quality spaces that invite a wide range of users to stay and enjoy, ensuring equal access to project benefits to various groups such as women, the youth and indigenous groups.
 Urban design plays an important role in finding synergies between climate resilience strengthening options and strategies that build social cohesion.
 For example, the creation of water buffers and water collection spaces can be designed as sports areas that benefit a wide range of groups of different ages and genders.
 Furthermore, interventions that increase greenery and vegetation in the city will not only help alleviate heat stress, offering refreshing spaces where people can find shelter during extreme hot days, but it can also enhance biodiversity in the city.
 Creating a diverse type of spaces that allow for water infiltration, vegetated areas that combine humid and dry spaces, shady and sunny areas, creating a rich environment for a more diverse flora and fauna will benefit urban communities, increasing their health and well-being while building their adaptive capacity.